HEAD AND NECK CANCER

 What is CSF leak?

 Cerebrospinal fluid (CSF) is a fluid in the cranial cavity.
 It surrounds the brain.
 CSF is contained within a barrier called Dura.
-During endoscopic surgery, because of the tumour extent and for complete resection of the tumour, portion of dura will be removed.
-At this point of time, the CSF will enter the nasal cavity.
+During endoscopic surgery, because of the tumour extent and for complete resection of the tumour, portion of dura may have to be removed.
+At this point of time, the CSF will leak into the nasal cavity.
 The surgeon will close this dural defect with the tissue available from the nose or from the thigh.
-Henceforth the nasal cavity will be separated from the cranial cavity.
+Henceforth the nasal cavity will be separated from the cranial cavity and the leak will be sealed.

 What is navigation guided surgery?

-During navigation guided surgery, the surgeon will us the CT scan and MRI scan to localise critical structures.
-This process will help in accurate complete resection of the tumour.
-Its a real time process.
+During navigation guided surgery, the surgeon will use the CT scan and MRI scan to localise critical structures.
+This process will help in accurate complete resection of the tumour and also preserve the surrounding normal critical structures.

 headneckcancer

-Copyright © 2024 headneckcancer – Alle Rechte vorbehalten.
+Copyright © 2025 headneckcancer - All Rights Reserved.

 Contact